HIV Evolution, Epidemiology and Prevention

 Research Associate, IMed.ULisboa, Faculty of Pharmacy of University of Lisbon; Full Professor (Microbiology and Molecular Biology), Instituto Superior de Ciências da Saúde Egas Moniz (ISCSEM), Caparica.

-We sequence the full-length or partial genomes of HIV-1, HIV-2 and more recently Yellow Fever virus, and use phylogenetic analysis and resistance mutation analysis to characterize the epidemiology, transmission dynamics, diversity and evolution of these viruses in Portugal, Angola, Mozambique and Cape Verde.
+We sequence the full-length or partial genomes of HIV, Yellow Fever virus, HCV, and other viruses and use phylogenetic analysis and resistance mutation analysis to characterize the epidemiology, transmission dynamics, diversity and molecular evolution of these viruses in Portugal, Angola, Mozambique and Cape Verde.
 The epidemiologic data contributes for the Global Burden of Diseases, Injuries, and Risk Factors Study (GBD), Institute of Health Metrics and Evaluation, Washington, USA.
-The information on virus diversity is translated into the production/validation of new diagnosis tests, implementation of better treatment regimens, and development of new vaccine candidates.
-We also perform the pre-clinical evaluation of new vaccine and microbicide candidates and new drugs for the treatment, prevention and cure of HIV infection.
+The sequence data along with virus isolates and their genomic material is used in the production/validation of new diagnostic tests, implementation of better treatment regimens, and development of new antiviral drugs as well as new vaccine and microbicide candidates.
+We also perform the pre-clinical evaluation of novel vaccine and microbicide candidates and new drugs for the treatment, prevention and cure of HIV infection.

-Title: HIV-2 epidemiology, drug resistance and pathogenesis in Cape Verde: the Cape Verde HIV-2 Cohort
+Title: Epidemiology, drug resistance and pathogenesis of HIV in Cape Verde: the Cape Verde HIV Cohort.

 Source: NIH, USA (R-00260-15-0)